 If only life were a sitcom, where we could laugh while all misfortune is neatly summed up in 30 minutes.

 But it’s not.

 Making some soup for my boy, I spotted the most beautiful little bird amidst the snow outside my back window.
-He didn’t seem to mind the frozen ground, pecking and digging until he found a worm.
-Satisfied with his loot he flew off to the nearest tree and sang a song until another sweet melody responded.
+He didn’t mind the frozen ground, pecking and digging until he found a worm.
+Then, satisfied with his loot, he flew off to the nearest tree and sang a song until another sweet melody responded.

-Observing my feathered friend on this crisp winter morning, reminded again that God is faithful.
+Observing my feathered friend on this crisp winter morning reminded me again that God is faithful.